Isaac Eicher’s

 Apart from the time spent at the lodge, we will take several trips into town and around the lake as a group to see the area.
 Down the road is a pueblo mágico or “magical town” called Tzintzúntzan with pre-colonial archeological sites and Spanish colonial architecture.
 The bigger town in the area is called Pátzcuaro where we will go hang one night for a special concert.

-Another fun trip can be visiting a local mezcal distillery on the other side of the lake and touring their operation, as well as tasting some of their products.
+The first year of the retreat we toured a local mezcal distillery on the other side of the lake and tasted some of their products.

 There will be opportunities for everyone to shop for artisanal crafts and keepsakes in town.
 I have some beautiful items from previous trips such as a wool pancho.